HyperSprite/base-material-components-next/src/components/map-pin/readme.md

 />
 ```

-Lat and Lng are given to this compoent when combined with google-map-react
+Lat and Lng are given to this component when combined with google-map-react
-and is sized and margined to land on the correct location.
+and is sized and margin to land on the correct location.
 Without this, the pin would be low and to the right.